 Dr. Wickii Vigneswaran, a physician with the Chicago Stritch School of Medicine at Loyola University, set out to learn the thoughts of pleural mesothelioma patients who had actually undergone the procedure.
 Ranging in age from 50 to 88, the average patient participating in the survey was 70 years old.
 The research team asked for patients’ input at four different times after the surgery—one month, four to five months, seven to eight months, and ten to eleven months.
 All patients reportedly described an improved quality of life after the pleurectomy procedure, beginning at the early one-month survey point and continuing on through the late ten-month point.

-“Veterans and others struggling with pleural mesothelioma may want to discuss the study with their own doctors,” says Michael Armitage, a prominent asbestos attorney in Los Angeles with Waters Kraus & Paul.
+“Veterans and others struggling with pleural mesothelioma may want to discuss the study with their own doctors,” says Michael Armitage, a prominent asbestos attorney in Los Angeles with Waters Kraus Paul & Siegel.

 Caused by asbestos exposure, mesothelioma is a fatal cancer with few treatment options.
 The disease develops for decades in the body before producing any symptoms.
 By that time, the aggressive cancer has usually reached the late stages.
 This is why many U.S. Navy veterans who were exposed to asbestos during their service in Korea or Vietnam are only now being diagnosed—mesothelioma is a latent disease.